Grandpont Bridge

 and "Gasworks Pipe Bridge", the name being for the town gas, chiefly methane, produced by the treatment of coal and its less congealed coke form in particular.

 The bridge was built in the 1930s.
 The bridge only carried a utility pipe and lacked a walkway in 1977.

 Following a survey which revealed a danger of collapse, it was closed to traffic in March 2021.
+A contractor was appointed to fix the bridge in April 2023, with works scheduled to be complete by October 2023.
+The works were eventually completed in December 2024.

 The bridge takes its name from Grandpont, the area south of the bridge, which itself takes its name from a much earlier bridge-causeway which included the next bridge downstream, now known as Folly Bridge.